 - growth hormone

 - IGF-1 (insulin growth factor 1)

 Calvarial thickening, enlarged sinuses and an enlarged sella turcica.
 Prognathic jaw.

-Terminal phalangeal tufts become hypertrophied and have a "spade appearance".
+Terminal phalangeal tufts become hypertrophied and have a "spade appearance", which is called spade phalanx sign.
 Joint spaces may be minimally enlarged.
 Premature osteoarthritis can set in the advanced stages of acromegaly.

-Enlarged pituitary with uptake of gadolinium.
+Enlarged pituitary with an uptake of gadolinium.
 The MR diagnosis of a pituitary macroadenoma is relatively straightforward.
-Dynamic contrast enhanced MR increases the sensitivity to detect microadenomas.
+Dynamic contrast-enhanced MR increases the sensitivity to detect microadenomas.
 Microadenomas are hypoenhancing as compared to the normal pituitary gland.